nicolasplantier/Find-generic-model-tetrapod/segmentation/README.md

 ## Output

-- tetrapods_mask_all : for each tetrapod = an image where ones correspond to the pixels where the tetrapod is and zeros where it is not.
+- tetrapods_mask_all (parent directory) : for each tetrapod = an image where ones correspond to the pixels where the tetrapod is and zeros where it is not.
+- gradient :
+- markers :